nfomon/shok/walkthrough.md

         new x = animal = giraffe      # x's type is 'animal', but it has a giraffe!

+This is just a shorthand for

+        new x = animal
+        x = giraffe

 Multiple variables can be defined with the same `new' using a comma:

         new x=animal=giraffe, y=fruit, z=fruit=plum

-'x', 'y', and 'z' are all new variables.

-If `new` is used without assigning a value, the default `object` is assumed:
+If `new` is used without assigning a type/value, the default `object` is
+assumed:

         new q
         typeof q    # object